bakerstreet221abc/bakerstreet221abc.github.io/_posts/2018-08-10-trip-cologne.md

 Author: Sholmes

 Cologne is a place with rich cultural heritages, and it has been a long time since I wrote a blog about the place I travelled to.
-This time I really want to write something about Cologne.
+This time I really want to write something about Cologne, because it has greatly impressed me.

 ## The Dom